-Josh noted that industry-recognized apprenticeships will be piloted in industries new to apprenticeship, not in sectors that use registered apprenticeship.
-The Bureau does not have further details and is awaiting guidance from the Department of Labor.
+Last, Owen reported that the industry-recognized apprenticeships will be piloted in industries new to apprenticeship, not in sectors that use registered apprenticeship, and will not meet federal Davis Bacon requirements.
+The Bureau is awaiting guidance from the Department of Labor, and the topic will likely be discussed further at the upcoming meeting of the National Association of State and Territorial Apprenticeship Directors in late July in Milwaukee.